Bayes Adaptive Monte Carlo Tree Search for Offline Model-based Reinforcement Learning

 \subsection{The Key Role of Deep Ensembles}

-Offline MBRL methods estimate world models $\mathcal{M}_\theta$ from a static dataset $\mathcal{D}_\mu$, which would inevitably induce epistemic uncertainty about the identity of the real MDP $\mathcal{M}^*$.
-Specifically, there could be various potential MDPs that behave identically on the limited set of states and actions in $\mathcal{D}_\mu$, but their dynamics and reward functions may differ, especially on out-of-sample states and actions.
+Offline MBRL methods estimate world models $\mathcal{M}_\theta$ from a static dataset $\mathcal{D}_\mu$.
+However, there could be various MDPs that behave identically on the limited set of states and actions in $\mathcal{D}_\mu$, but their dynamics and reward functions may differ, especially on out-of-sample states and actions.
 Thus, we are actually dealing with a distribution of world models that follow a prior distribution $b_0(\theta) \triangleq P(\mathcal{M}_\theta | \mathcal{D}_\mu)$.
-As introduced in Section \ref{back}, Bayesian RL based on BAMDP is a principled framework for handling model uncertainty by explicitly including the belief over the models in its state representation.
-Essentially, the belief is updated with experience, providing a measure of how the models' uncertainty has changed since the beginning of the episode.
-As a result, the agent can adjust its behavior upon receiving new information that reduces the epistemic uncertainty.
-Such an adaptive policy is necessary to act optimally in offline RL, as demonstrated in (\cite{DBLP:conf/icml/GhoshAAL22}).
+As introduced in Section \ref{back}, Bayesian RL handles such model uncertainty by explicitly including the belief over the models in its state representation.
+The belief is updated with experience, providing a measure of how the models' uncertainty has changed since the beginning of the episode.